 You may notice that apps created from samples do not have a lot of settings.
 These samples are designed to allow more free editing and less configuration.
-Conversely, the featured templates that you can create apps in AppStudio have a lot of settings that you can change.
+Conversely, the featured templates that you can use to create apps in AppStudio have a lot of settings that you can change.
 Depending on which of the featured templates you choose, there are different properties to configure.
-For example, if you've already created a Quick Report app, you can choose your own public point feature service to collect features in.
+For example, if you've already created a Quick Report app, you can choose your own public point feature service in which to collect features.

-To share your app with others, or to build installation files, you must upload it to ArcGIS.
+To share your app, or to build installation files, you must upload it to ArcGIS.
 Click Upload to manage the upload of your app.

-Player is also available for the desktop and can be downloaded from https://doc.arcgis.com/en/appstudio/download/.
-Any apps created in AppStudio on any platform can be used on any platform in Player.
+AppStudio Player is also available for the desktop and can be downloaded from the AppStudio Resources page.
+Any apps created in AppStudio on any platform can be used on any platform in AppStudio Player.

-Install Player on your chosen device, sign in with your Esri Global Account, and select the app that you uploaded to ArcGIS.
-Double-click the app to download and start it in Player.
+Install AppStudio Player on your chosen device, sign in with your ArcGIS account, and select the app that you uploaded to ArcGIS.
+Double-click the app to download and start it in AppStudio Player.

 All AppStudio apps can be managed in ArcGIS Online or ArcGIS Enterprise.
 You can find your apps in your organization's root folder, and the app installation files in the My Apps folder.